UdarGIT829/-SW-Galaxy-Map-2/README.md

 - Offline Friendly

 # Construction:
-- Shortest Path (Hyperspace + Subspace):
+- Shortest Path:
     Until all nodes have been plotted, there could be some changes.
-Not sure how subspace travel works in Star Wars as far as speed goes, maybe use
+Unfortunately after some digging around I have not found a clear way to implement Hyperspace/Subspace travel.
+The issue is that somehow using a gravity well to turn is faster than dropping out of hyperspace to change direction, but if and by how much faster/slower that is than just flying straight to a destination in hyperspace I do not know.
+    For now I will just implement with a small list of nearest systems to bunnyhop to, with a required minimum delta theta so you wouldn't fly through a sun.
 - Trade Routes:
-    See Shortest Path.
+    Once shortest path is implemented, trade routes paths would have an arbitrarily lower weight.
 - Map Node Overlays:
-    Currently drawing on canvas for construction, will probably use this.
+    Currently drawing on canvas for construction, will probably use this technique.
   - Territories:
       Other maps have done this very well, just like them this will require a slider for time period.
   - Demographics/Resources: